 Sudo first looks for the cn=defaults entry in the SUDOers container.
 If found, the multi-valued sudoOption attribute is parsed in the same manner as a global Defaults line in /etc/sudoers.
-In the following example, the SSH_AUTH_SOCK variable will be preserved in the environment for all users.
+In the following example, the SSH\AUTH\SOCK variable will be preserved in the environment for all users.

-dn: cn=defaults,ou=SUDOers,dc=example,dc=com
+dn: cn=defaults,ou=SUDOers,dc=my-domain,dc=com